Skip to main content

 What is the level of fitness required for this tour?

-The tour includes some hiking, such as the Taktsang Monastery hike which involves moderate physical activity.
+This Thimphu Festival Tour includes some hiking, such as the Taktsang Monastery hike which involves moderate physical activity.
 Travelers should be in good health, with a reasonable level of fitness, and prepared for moderate trekking at higher altitudes.
 If you’re unsure, consulting with the tour operator can help assess your readiness.

 What happens if I am unable to do a hike or attend a festival day?